romero927/kgromero/static/Kyle_Romero-Resume.md

 # SUMMARY

-Software Engineering Leader with 10 years as a full-stack developer and 7 years in management, living in the NYC Metro Area.
-Looking for the next opportunity to lead a development organization to success, maximize business value, and provide great user experiences.
+Results-driven technology leader with 10+ years in software engineering and 7 years in management, specializing in digital transformation, software architecture, DevOps, and Agile methodologies.
+Proven track record of optimizing development operations, mentoring high-performing teams, and delivering scalable, business-aligned solutions.
+Passionate about driving innovation, streamlining processes, and leading technology organizations to success.

 # EXPERIENCE